Phonics: Read Write Inc

 We assess all pupils following Read Write Inc. Phonics using the Entry and Assessment 1, at least half termly and the Reading Leader rearranges groups accordingly.
 Regular assessments ensure that children receive targeted teaching quickly according to their needs.
 Children who are progressing through the programme quicker than their peers are moved into a different group and those who are at risk of falling behind the programme’s pace and expectations are given additional support.

-We endeavour to involve and train parents/carers in supporting phonics and reading at home through workshops, information sessions, newsletters and online resources.
+We endeavor to involve and train parents/carers in supporting phonics and reading at home through workshops, information sessions, newsletters and online resources.
 Through the rigorous assessment of pupils through this scheme, we ensure that pupils select appropriate books to take home for reading.

 A key element of the Read Write Inc. Programme is consistent whole-school practise.
 This is underpinned by continued professional development.
 The school ensures that all teachers and teaching assistants are trained in this approach to teach reading.
 All staff receive regular Development Days throughout the school year supported by a consultant from the Ruth Miskin training team; attend weekly phonic CPD sessions where an element of the RWI programme is discussed, taught and practiced, staff also have access to training videos and additional support materials via the Ruth Miskin school portal.
 The RWI Leader ensures that the RWI phonics programme is taught with consistency and fidelity.